Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-In this case, women are more to blame than men, and while you're driving, you're bound to spot a driver chattering away or trying to type out a message.
+In this case, women are more to blame than men, and while you're driving through France, you're bound to spot a driver chattering away or trying to type out a message.

-This may be the most disconcerting sight on French roads: with overhead cameras snapping your every move and radars at the ready, you'll be toodling along, minding the speed limit, when a gust of wind to your left will signal either a cyclone (can't be, not in France!) or a car passing you at high speed.
+This may be the most disconcerting sight on French roads: with overhead cameras snapping your every move and radars at the ready, you'll be toodling along, minding the speed limit, when a gust of wind to your left (and sometimes to your right) will signal either a cyclone (can't be, not in France!) or a car passing you at such high speed it is almost out of sight by the time you recover.

-Having made it through the worst, we are now left to face the everyday "bad things", the inconveniences rather than the dangerous habits.
+Having made it through the worst French driving habits, we are now left to face the everyday "bad things", more inconvenient than dangerous.

 To pass, please wait until there is a safe place to pass the entire group, and that might be a long way uphill if there are many curves and they are going slowly.
 Just be patient.
 Once you can pass, make sure you leave 1.5m (5ft) between you and the cyclists.

 The good news is that there are plenty of sane people on the roads or we'd all be dead.

-But the REALLY GOOD NEWS is this: French roads cut through some of the most breathtakingly gorgeous countryside on the planet and for that reason alone, you should get yourself a car and drive around the countryside.
+But the REALLY GOOD NEWS is this: French roads cut through some of the most breathtakingly gorgeous countryside on the planet.

 So there you have it: high-speed drivers, texting while driving, and drinking before getting behind the wheel are your main enemies on French roads, correct?